Yuteng0927/Mag-Inclination-Prediction-CNN/README.md

-# Deep-Learning-Project
-## Magnetic Maps Inclination Prediction using convolutional neural networks (CNNs)
+# Magnetic Maps Inclination Prediction using convolutional neural networks (CNNs)

 ## Overview
 The purpose of this Project is to train a CNN predictor that can predict inclinations of the magnetization of a source body in the subsurface, given a magnetic data map.